How common is mental distress?

 Mental distress in Britain

-In October 2015, Health and Social Care Information Centre (HSCIC) released their final Mental Health and Learning Disabilities Statistics (MHLDS).
-The data showed that by the end of October 2015, over 970,000 people were in contact with a mental health or learning disabilities service.
-It was also found that 17,000 people were subject to the Mental Health Act 1983 and over 12,500 were detained in hospital.1
+In October 2015, NHS Digital (formerly Health and Social Care Information Centre) released their final Mental Health and Learning Disabilities Statistics (MHLDS).
+The data showed that by the end of May 2018, over 1.26 million people were in contact with a mental health or learning disabilities service; the majority of these (996,237) were in adult mental health services.
+It was also found that more than 21,700 people were subject to the Mental Health Act 1983 at the end of May, including more than 16,000 people detained in hospital.1

 The stigma associated with mental distress is starting to change.
 While more people living with mental illness are starting to feel able to talk about their experiences, there is still a long way to go.
 Stereotypes and negativity surrounding poor mental health continue to mean that many still feel that they have nobody to talk to.